-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION LOT FRONTAGE To maintain the existing rhythm of the streetscape.
+IABLE OF ELEMENTS CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION LOT FRONTAGE To maintain the existing rhythm of the streetscape.
 Retain existing lot frontages.
 Re-subdivision into lots that are not in keeping with the existing subdivision pattern.
-VEGETATION To maintain and enhance the landscaped setting of dwellings.
+VEGETATION To maintain and enhance the landscape setting of dwellings.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
 Ensure retention of large trees.
 Removal of large trees.
 Front gardens dominated by hard surfaces.
 Loss of front gardens.
-Encourage landscaped gardens SITING To maintain the consistent streetscape rhythm.
-To maintain the existing spacious backyard character and enhance the area's leafy feel.
+Encourage landscaped gardens SITING To maintain the consistent streetscape rhythm and sense of spaciousness.
+To maintain the existing spacious backyard character.
 Ensure buildings in the Heritage Overlay are setback in line with or behind the adjoining heritage buildings in accordance with Council's Heritage Policy.
-Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
-Provide a secluded private open space with a minimum dimension of 4m to enable the planting and retention of large trees.
+Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
-Dwellings set too far forward.
+Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape Dwellings set too far forward.
 Boundary to boundary development.
 Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Front setbacks Siting on corner sites BUILDING HEIGHT AND FORM To maintain the existing one and two storey scale and pitched roof character of the precinct.
-Ensure new buildings do not exceed the prevailing height of buildings in the streetscape when viewed from the street.
-Ensure upper level additions to existing dwellings are sufficiently setback to minimise their visibility.
-Large bulky buildings or extensions that dominate the streetscape.
-Flat or curved roofs.
-Maintain 1 & 2 storey streetscape scale with the pitched roofs in the streetscape.
+Front setbacks Siting on corner sites Side setbacks spacing.